a5467021/QandA-Rebuild-Java/README.md

 ### Requirements
 Java environment: JDK 1.8.0_152
 ### How to run
-Running as jar is still under test.
-At present you can run it from your IDE.
+Use maven to build the project.
+> `mvn install`

+Use `java -jar <jar-filename>` to run the application.
+By default the location of `/static` where you store your pictures if the same as your execution path.
+**The database connection is for test.
+You should change it to your own.**
 ***
 The project is under development, and the developers are striving to be better:)